 There is also the option of Interferon-alpha treatments.
 These look to stimulate a response from the immune system itself.
-It would be used two to three times per week, but it is worth noting that it is an expensive route to go down.
+The treatment would be performed two to three times per week, but it is worth noting that it is an expensive route to go down.

-It can often be useful to read first-hand accounts from other owners and see the answers from our in-house vets on viral papillomas.
+It can often be useful to read first-hand accounts from other owners on viral papillomas.

 How Are Viral Papillomas in Dogs Similar to Oral Herpes in Humans?

-Both dogs and humans may have visible swollen lumps on the lips, gums, tongues and roofs of their mouths.
+Both dogs and humans may have visible swollen lumps on the lips, gums, tongue and roof of their mouths.